 Part Four: Begin the Dream Again

 Her wedding is nothing like what she had planned when she was a little girl.
-For one thing, she'd always pictured a huge church wedding, as opposed to a more intimate (if you can call one hundred and forty-two guests intimate) ceremony in Central Park.
-She expected it to be performed by her pastor, not a non-denominational minister and a rabbi.
-Her daddy was supposed to give her away, not the man she will be lucky enough to call her father-in-law.
+For one thing, she'd always pictured a huge church wedding as opposed to a more intimate (if you can call one hundred and fifty-two guests intimate) ceremony in Central Park.
+She'd expected it to be performed by her pastor, not a non-denominational minister and a rabbi.
+Her daddy was supposed to give her away, not the man that she will be lucky enough to call her father-in-law.
 Most notably, however, she had always pictured herself marrying a tall, handsome, soft-spoken man, not a short, gorgeous woman with a huge voice.

 Quinn Fabray couldn't be happier that her plans have gone so completely awry.